-Expert Review – Cameron Baston, MD (Director of Ultrasound for the Department of Medicine and Division Pulmonary and Critical Care at the University of Pensylvania)
+Expert Review – Cameron Baston, MD (Director of Ultrasound Training for the Department of Medicine, University of Pennsylvania)

 - Match lower extremity vascular anatomy with the corresponding standard ultrasound views.

 - Demonstrate proper image interpretation and clinical decision making for DVT POCUS using brief clinical cases.